 The Supreme Court has upheld a 14-month prison sentence for a woman who repeatedly used drugs beside her newborn, exposing the infant to toxic smoke that impaired her development.

-In a decision made public Wednesday, the court rejected an appeal by the woman, surnamed Yeh (葉), affirming a sentence handed down by the Taiwan High Court’s Kaohsiung branch for harming a minor’s physical and mental development.
+In a decision made public yesterday, the court rejected an appeal by the woman, surnamed Yeh (葉), affirming a sentence handed down by the High Court’s Kaohsiung branch after she was found guilty of harming a minor’s physical and mental development.

-According to the ruling, Yeh lived with her newborn daughter, surnamed Lo (羅), in Kaohsiung and regularly used heroin, methamphetamine and ketamine.
+Yeh lived with her newborn daughter, surnamed Lo (羅), in Kaohsiung and regularly used heroin, methamphetamine and ketamine, the ruling said.

 Photo: Chang Wen-chuan, Taipei Times

 From September 2022, when the child was born, to Oct.
-7 of the same year, when Yeh was arrested, she continued using drugs in close proximity to the infant, producing toxic secondhand smoke.
+7 of the same year, when Yeh was arrested, she continued using drugs in close proximity to the infant, producing toxic secondhand smoke, it said.

-Prolonged exposure caused the child to absorb excessive toxins, resulting in developmental harm, including impaired attention, memory and reaction time, the ruling said.
+Prolonged exposure caused the child to absorb excessive toxins, resulting in developmental harm, including problems with attention, memory and reaction time, the ruling said.

 After discovering the situation, Kaohsiung police notified social services, and the infant was removed from the home and placed in protective care.